Impressive Health Benefits of Beets (and a Few Potential Risks)

 You might find beets help you go to the bathroom, but don’t be alarmed if your urine or stool is pink or red.
 It’s not blood; and is actually harmless.

-Now that you know the health benefits of beets, find out the healthiest fish you can eat.
+Now that you know the risks and benefits of beets, find out what your poop can reveal about your health.